talwaserman/talwaserman/README.md

 -->

-- I'm a Teach Lead FrontEnd developer, with current passion for blockchain technology
+- I'm a Senior fullstack developer with a passion for blockchain technology.
-- currently interested in blockchain technology
-- What i like most about eBay is the sense of scale and knowing that we help people.
-- In the past 8 years i worked for several tech companies as a fullstack and frontend developer.
+- In past years i worked for several tech companies as a fullstack developer.
-- I'm always working on something new and exiting while trying to focuse on web development, UX, performance and architecture of client apps.
+- I'm always working on something new and exiting.
-- Fun fact: I love creating POCs just to prove that what i imagin can be done.
+- Fun fact: I love gardening, i find it very relaxing
 - How to reach me: talwaserman@gmail.com